S-Spence/S-Spence.github.io/README.md

 My undergraduate program also gave me experience with databases.
 My coursework introduced both relational and non-relational databases.
 I learned that relational databases are better for complex queries.
 However, non-relational databases can be faster and more scalable for simple queries.
 I also learned how to design database schemas and use indexes to speed up frequently used queries.
 Furthermore, the full-stack application I completed for computer science capstone gave me more experience working with cloud-based databases.

 My computer science program had an emphasis on software engineering.
 Therefore, several courses gave me experience with software design.
 I learned about the various development methodologies, such as waterfall, agile, and extreme programming.
 I also learned about the phases of software development and documentation best practices using UML diagrams.
 Furthermore, I developed multiple software projects from start to finish.
 My favorite project was a rescue animal search dashboard created for a client/server development class.
-I also enhanced this project for my computer science capstone by converting it to a more popular full-stack framework.
+I enhanced this project for my computer science capstone by converting it to a more popular full-stack framework.
 I outlined these enhancements in the sections below.

 ### Security: